pranjul26/Indian-OpenSourceCommunity/README.md

 •	Launch 1 EC2 Linux instance and configure MySQL/Mariadb server on it (use your choice for password and user names).
 •	Launch 1 EC2 Linux instance and configure Wordpress Application server on it.
+•	Use previously configured MySQL or Mariadb database server for connection with private IP address of instances.